-Confidential tip pages are a great resource for journalists, making their tip channels available to would-be sources all in one place.
-While these tip pages can be found on the websites of many news organizations and even some individual journalists, reporters can do a great deal to gather more tips, and better protect sources.
+Confidential tip pages are great resources for journalists, making their tip channels available to would-be sources all in one place.
+While these pages can be found on the websites of many news organizations and even some individual journalists, reporters can do a great deal to gather more tips and better protect sources.

-We know most of the material that filters through newsroom tip lines are noise, and even useful tips are not necessarily sensitive.
-But occasionally information shared through tip lines or in conversations with journalists could put sources at risk of retaliation.
+We know that most of the material that filters through newsroom tiplines is noise, and even useful tips are not necessarily sensitive.
+But occasionally, information shared through tiplines or in conversations with journalists could put sources at risk of retaliation.
 However, it’s not always apparent when a source or tip is sensitive.
-We can minimize risk by taking a more proactive security posture by default, and ensuring sources have the information they need to make an informed decision when reaching out.
+We can minimize the risk by taking a more proactive security posture by default, and ensuring sources have the information they need to make an informed decision when reaching out.

-Think about who your source is likely to upset by sharing details for a story — maybe their employer, or another group they are affiliated with.
+Think about who your source is likely to upset by sharing details for a story — maybe their employer or another group they’re affiliated with.
 If you were to publish information that could link back to this source, ask yourself a few questions:

 • How likely is it that a would-be investigator actually investigates?

-If a source has a tip about a small, under-resourced outfit (e.g., a local restaurant), they can reach out essentially anywhere outside of work with minimal fear of retaliation.
-However, if the concern is a better resourced investigator (e.g., a large, famously litigious company) they’ll need to be much more mindful about how to reach out safely.
+If a source has a tip about a small, under-resourced outfit, such as a local restaurant, they can reach out essentially anywhere outside of work with minimal fear of retaliation.
+However, if the tip concerns a better-resourced investigator, such as a large, famously litigious company, they’ll need to be much more mindful about how to reach out safely.

 News organizations will typically accept ordinary phone calls, emails, or social media DMs for tips.
-These channels are fine for many conversations, particularly sources who offer tips that are not sensitive, and whose identities don’t need to be concealed in publication.
+These channels are fine for many conversations, particularly with sources who offer tips that are not sensitive and whose identities don’t need to be concealed in publication.
 The issue with using these platforms to gather sensitive or confidential tips is they are not end-to-end encrypted, meaning that the service provider can eavesdrop on the conversation without any issue.
-Some simple chat tools (e.g., Signal) offer end-to-end encryption that can be easily accessible to less technical sources.
+Instead, some simple chat tools, like Signal, offer end-to-end encryption to less technologically savvy sources.

 Metadata is a necessary part of how all messages are delivered on the web.
 But much like we don’t have to write the return address on an envelope, there are some techniques anyone can use to make metadata less useful to eavesdroppers.

-In any tip page, journalists ought to list some baseline precautions.
-For essentially everyone, this means…
+On any tip page, journalists ought to list some baseline precautions.
+For essentially everyone, this means:

 1. Don’t reach out from work.
 Avoid workplace devices, online accounts, or networks.

-2. Don’t reach out over any channel your employer can likely see (e.g., Facebook Groups, Bluesky).
+2. Don’t reach out over any channel your employer can likely see, such as Facebook Groups or X.

 3. Keep your circle small.
 The fewer people who know about your tipping activities, the better.